 People have found that there has been an improvement in their balance, coordination, ability to walk and fitness.
 We may be able to help you reduce pain caused through stiffness and contractures.
 If you are less mobile we can help you to stand with assistance and help you to develop better, more efficient ways of moving.

-I don’t have M.S but feel I need physiotherapy, who do you accept?
+I don’t have M.S but feel I need exercise, who do you accept?

 We are open to anyone with a neurological problem for assessment.
 If we do not feel we can offer you any help, then we will let you know after the assessment is complete.
 We will accept anyone with a neurological condition where their balance or mobility is affected, including those with MS, people who have suffered from a stroke, those who have Parkinson’s disease, mild dementia, and frequent fallers for any suspected neurological cause.